AURA20805/MaRS-RECRUITMENT_TASK1/README.md

 # SEC-A_Q3_a reaction time tester
 # https://www.tinkercad.com/things/jamVrv4cWqQ/editel?returnTo=%2Fdashboard&sharecode=LIibAcbwkYzO-iCr7LL8TghZOAzH3cBRDSH706Nzcm4
-# In this circuit, the Arduino waits for a random amount of time and then suddenly turns the LED on.
-The moment the LED lights up, a timer starts running inside the code.
-Now the only job for the user is to press the button as fast as they can.
-When the button is pressed, the Arduino stops the timer and calculates how many milliseconds passed since the LED turned on.
-That value is printed as the reaction time.
-After that, the whole thing resets with a new random delay, so the user can’t predict when the next LED flash will happen.
-Basically, the LED is the “signal,” the button is the “response,” and the Arduino measures how fast the user reacts.
+# The Arduino waits for a random time using millis().
+When that time is over, the LED turns ON and the timer starts.
+The button uses INPUT_PULLUP, so it reads LOW only when pressed.
+The reaction time is calculated as:
+reaction time = millis() − ledOnTime
+This value is shown on the Serial Monitor.
+Then the system resets with a new random delay for the next test.

 # SEC-B_FIRE AND SMOKE ALARM
 # https://www.tinkercad.com/things/20VYZd0C32R-amazing-jofo-elzing/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard&sharecode=_HSVFgfT1PFmDEkDdTC--uKgOn4elU-FjSjIMaFMsCU